Mathematical Finance

 • Teaching

-The course will be delivered through a combination of lectures in which both theory is presented and a selection of exercises is solved in plenum with comments.
-The exercises are uploaded along with the progression of the course.
-The exercises proposed are intended to reinforce the notions and improve on the mathematical formalisation.
-These exercises together with the theory constitute a strong basis in preparation for the exam.
-The lectures are grouped in a semi-intensive fashion according to schedule.
+The course will be delivered through a combination of lectures, in which both theory is presented, and a selection of exercises, which solved in plenum and/or in small groups.
+Other exercises with solutions are uploaded along with the progression of the course.
+The students are are expected to work through them.
+These proposed exercises are intended to reinforce the notions and improve on the mathematical formalisation.

-The course is going to be held with a mixture of physical, fully virtual and hybrid format.
+The course format is semi intensive, lectures are grouped according to schedule.
+The lectures are held in a mixture of physical, fully virtual and hybrid format.
+These are announced on Canvas.

 • Recommended prerequisites